Hyperparticle/hyperparticle.github.io/_posts/2018-09-22-erasmus-exploring-europe.md

 ## Saarbrücken

+Now that my year is up, I'm ready for round two at Saarland University in Germany.
 Coming up next: here is the city where I will be next semester.
 It's a smaller city featuring a large forest of trees and an integrated campus at Saarland University.
 Stay tuned for next year, when I will complete my studies and write a second part to this series of posts.

 ![Saarbrucken River](/public/img/saarbrucken-river.jpg "The Saar river")